Need to talk? Call 1800 882 436.

 Your baby

 By week 5, your baby has burrowed into the wall of your uterus.
-It is now called an embryo and measures about 2mm from end to end.
-The foundations for all of the major organs are in place.
-The baby is inside an amniotic sac, a bag of fluid that protects it.
+It is now called an embryo and the foundations for all their major organs are in place.

 The cells in the baby are still dividing.
 In week 5, the brain and spinal column are already starting to form.
 The spinal cord is called the neural tube and is developing as an open groove.
 Your baby’s head is much larger than the rest of the body at this stage as the brain and face are developing very rapidly.